yury-dymov/sm-json-api-normalizer/json-api-normalizer-sm.md

 We are fetching object IDs from metadata of the API request with '/test' endpoint, building JavaScript Objects with `redux-object` library and providing them to our component in the "questions" prop.

-# Editor's Note: This is where I mentioned in my email that I'd like to see more details about what you're building.
-Following you have several components with only a one-liner to describe what they are.
-It'd be great for the reader to have more details.

-# Yury's Note: I added some information, but surprisingly it is not that easy.
-As components are simple, it is hard to write more than one sentence.

 Now we need to implement a bunch of "dumb" components for rendering questions, posts, comments and users.
 They are very straightforward.

 Question visualization component package.json: